dfreymann/DOGM_Display_Library/Readme.md

 This is an in progress port to enable hardware SPI use of the Electronic Assembly DOGM displays with the Particle Core and Photon.

 6.14.15 version 0.1

 6.15.15 version 0.1.5

 This code has only been tested using a DOGM162W-A display (16x2 lines, "3V3"*, no backlight).
-Other variations of the display (1 line, 3 line), and 5V operation have NOT been tested yet.
+Other variations of the display (1 line, 3 line) have NOT been tested yet.

 6.14.15
 It has been tested connected to an Arduino Uno with hardware or software SPI, at 5V.
 Works fine, pretty much.